cognitedata/cognite-sdk-js/guides/monorepo.md

 It will also document the changes to each package's `CHANGELOG.md`.
 You can make the changelog clearer by specifying scope in commit messages, like `feat(assets):`

-If no changes were made in a package, or the commits only affect files ignored by `lerna version` (see lerna.json), the package will not be updated.
+If no changes are made in a package, or the commits only affect files ignored by `lerna version` (see lerna.json), the package will not be updated.

  - All commits, even `docs:` or `test:` will cause a PATCH bump if they change files not ignored by lerna.